 2013 – Gluten Free Living

-La Madeleine’s Tomato-Basil Soup is one of my favorite soups since tomatoes are my favorite veggie.
-I love the creamy taste due to using real whipping cream, plus I enjoy the taste of fresh basil in anything.
+La Madeleine’s Tomato-Basil Soup is such a terrific soup recipe.
+It’s one of my favorite soups since tomatoes are my favorite veggie!
+I love the creamy taste due to using real whipping cream.
+Plus, I enjoy the taste of fresh basil in anything.
 La Madeleine’s Tomato-Basil Soup recipe is SO easy, too.
 It only requires a handful of ingredients and the processes to make the soup aren’t very difficult.

 In about a half hour’s time you can have a marvelous tasting soup that’s great for lunch or dinner.
 I served mine with Cracked Wheat Bread which made it very satisfying and filling, although any kind of bread, especially French bread, also work very well with this recipe.

 Several years ago The Dallas Morning News acquired and printed a copy of La Madeleine’s Tomato-Basil Soup recipe.
 I cut out the recipe and taped it into one of my huge five-inch three-ring binders filled with recipes.
-While I’ve tasted the soup before I never actually made the recipe until last week when I made up a batch for some friends going through some physically challenging times.
+I’ve tasted the soup before, but I never actually made the recipe until last week.
+I made up a batch for some friends going through some physically challenging times.
 It was wonderful!

 I would recommend that you don’t try to substitute dried basil for the fresh basil in the recipe.
 Use fresh basil–it makes a tremendous difference in taste.
 It is so superior in every way.
 The only place I’ve adapted the recipe is to give you the exact measurements of salt and pepper rather than leaving those up “to taste” as the original recipe does.